 The pilot ordered his crew to bail out, and then bailed out himself.
 He didn’t know that the rear gunner, Pat Brophy, was trapped in his turret.

-Andy was about to jump when he spotted the rear gunner.
+Andy, the mid-upper gunner, was about to jump when he spotted the rear gunner.
 He crawled toward him on his hands and knees, through a patch of blazing hydraulic oil that set both his uniform and parachute on fire.
 Yet he grabbed a fire axe and tried to smash the turret free, then tore at the doors with his bare hands.

 In the rear gunner’s own words: “By now he was a mass of flames below his waist.
 Over the roar of the wind and the whine of our two remaining engines, I screamed, ‘Go back, Andy!
 Get out!’

 When Andy finally realized he could do nothing to help his trapped comrade, he crawled backwards to the escape hatch through the flaming fluid.

 Said the rear gunner: “When Andy reached the escape hatch, he stood up.
 Slowly, as he’d often done before in happier times together, he came to attention.
 Standing there in his flaming clothes, a grimly magnificent figure, he saluted me!”